 Preparing a business for growth

-The single best and most important piece of advice I could give any business that is experiencing or is planning for growth, would be to seek the guidance of a trusted professional at the earliest possible stage.
-There are key players in a businesses’ growth.
+According to Iain Wright, “the single best and most important piece of advice I could give any business that is experiencing or is planning for growth, would be to seek the guidance of a trusted professional at the earliest possible stage.
+There are key players in a business’s growth.
 An accountant and a finance provider should be right at the top of that list.
-Both can n help you plan for growth in a sustainable way.
+Both can help you plan for growth in a sustainable way.
 More importantly, they can help a business to avoid making really costly mistakes.
 Those mistakes are often magnified in tough times, such as the ones that we’re experiencing now.

 That expertise will help businesses to: